Purpose

 Description

-In order to allow watercraft to pass through stretches of river of various depths, Congress authorized a series of locks and dams along the Mississippi River.
-An integral part of those locks are miter gates.
+To allow watercraft to pass through stretches of river of various depths, Congress authorized a series of locks and dams along the Mississippi River.
+Miter gates and the anchorages upon which they rest are an integral part of those locks.

-Miter gates are comprised of two leaves that provide a closure at one end of a lock at a “miter” or angle.
-Each lock has a set upstream and downstream.
-In addition to other systems, these gates allow water levels within the lock to go up and down.
+Miter gates are comprised of two leaves that provide a closure at one end of a lock at a “miter,” or angle.
+Each lock has a set upstream and downstream miter gate.
+In coordination with other systems, these gates allow water levels within the lock to be controlled.

 Status